Complete overview

 Provider: Educational Development & Training

-The next webinar has not yet been planned.
+Date and registration: The next webinar has not been planned yet.

-Writing a thesis can be a lonely business.
-It provides less structure than a subject with lectures and tutorials.
-It requires a lot of self-regulation.
-And of course you have to deliver, there is no escape.
 When you have participated in this webinar, you will know some tips and tricks on how to motivate yourself whilst writing your thesis and why it works.
-You will exchange good practices with peers.
-You will have formulated some intentions for yourself.
-And of course, there will be room to ask questions.
+You will exchange good practices with peers and you will have formulated some intentions for yourself.

 Practical information